What is the Hand of God in Football? (All you need to know!)

 Why was the hand of God’s goal allowed to stand?

 The infamous goal was not officially allowed to count as the referees in charge of the game completely failed to have a clear view of the incident.
-Considering the fact that the match was played in 1986, The officials failed to have a clear view of the incident and had no technology to review the incident as additional referees were not invented yet to help them make a better decision.
-In the football world today, such goals will be ruled out for a blatant handball and Diego Maradona would be brandished at least a yellow card for the ridiculous attempt as technological advancements has produced inventions like the VAR to help review such situations to ensure justice and fair play.
+Considering the fact that the match was played in 1986, The officials failed to have a clear view of the incident and had no technology to review the incident as additional referees had not invented yet to help them make a better decision.
+In the football world today, such goals will be ruled out for a blatant handball and Diego Maradona would be brandished at least a yellow card for the ridiculous attempt as technological advancements have produced inventions like the VAR to help review such situations to ensure justice and fair play.

 How important was the hand of God’s goal?